Amazing Heritage Mansions in Old Phuket Town

 Open: 6:30 pm – 11 pm (except Mondays)

-This building hosting a music school was originally an old government building at the intersection of Yaowarat Road and Mae Luan Road.
+This building, which hosts a music school, was originally an old government building at the intersection of Yaowarat Road and Mae Luan Road.
+It later became a restaurant for a few years.

-Next to ‘Kanok Kwan House’ just next to Endless Summer Coffee Shop listed above, this is a privately owned house.
+Next to ‘Kanok Kwan House’, which is just next to Endless Summer Coffee Shop listed above, this is a privately owned house.

 This beautiful mansion is just across the street from the two houses above.
 Gates are always closed, and the house is also privately owned.

-Sala Mae Pong was an abbot’s house built on the ground of the Wat Mongkol Nimit, a revered temple built on Dibuk Road in the historical streets of Phuket town.
+Sala Mae Pong was an abbot’s house built on the grounds of the Wat Mongkol Nimit, a revered temple built on Dibuk Road in the historical streets of Phuket town.

 Kathu Museum